Ever wondered why people queue outside Apple stores like it’s a concert?

 Because the brand promise goes beyond specs.
 It promises simplicity, style, and status.
 That’s powerful.

-So, while competitors fight on price, Apple wins with premium branding and a loyal fanbase.
+So, while competitors fight on price, Apple wins with premium branding and a loyal fan base.

 Global Strategy and Market Segmentation